‘Teen Mom 2’ Leah Messer Faces Pregnancy Rumor On Twitter, Is She Having A Baby?

 “Gracie is fine,” a source close to the Aleeah’s father, Corey Simms, told Radar Online on February 27.
 “She’s doing great.”

-As for Aleeah’s twin sister, Ali,she has been doing okay in recent months and while she continues to suffer from a rare form of the degenerative disease, she is still walking on her own.
+As for Aleeah’s twin sister, Ali, she has been doing okay in recent months, and while she continues to suffer from a rare form of the degenerative disease, she is still walking on her own.
 As fans will recall, Leah Messer and Corey Simms were informed years ago that her daughter would likely need a wheelchair full-time in the future.

 “Ali isn’t in her chair full time,” the source explained.
 “She only uses it as needed.”